Icy Health

 While nursing is a rewarding career, the demands of the job can make it difficult for nurses to achieve the perfect work-life balance.
 Nurses experience not getting enough support, working in understaffed environments, dealing with management issues, and not having clear role expectations.
 For new nurses or student nurses, all these stressors make transitioning into the career very difficult.

 New and student nurses can adopt a few self-care strategies to prevent burnout.
-Burnout culminates in the nurse feeling excessively emotionally exhausted and is also associated with the feeling of not accomplishing much at work.
+Burnout culminates1 in the nurse feeling excessively emotionally exhausted and is also associated with the feeling of not accomplishing much at work.
 Loss of identity is another symptom of burnout.
-To prevent burnout, nurses coming into the profession and student nurses must practice self-care.
+To prevent burnout, nurses coming into the profession and student nurses must practice self-care

 What is self-care?